Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Methodology

-Wind direction is always reported as degrees from north, which is represented by $\varphi$.
-For instance, $\varphi=90^\circ$ is wind from the east and $\varphi=180^\circ$ is wind from the south.
-It is provable that wind direction relative to the image plane can be obtained as $\theta=|\varphi-252|$ (Figure \ref{fig.Schematic top view of the region.}).
-Therefore, $X_{R}$ can be calculated by the following equation,
+As observed in Figures \ref{fig.Schematic top view of the region.} and \ref{fig.Photogrammetry parameters and smokestack location schemes.}, the PC representative point $R$ is affected by wind direction and is out of the image plane.
+Wind direction is always reported as degrees from the north, represented by $\varphi$.
+For instance, $\varphi=90^\circ$ is wind from the east, and $\varphi=180^\circ$ is wind from the south.
+For the configuration used in this study, wind direction relative to the image plane can be obtained as $\theta=|\varphi-252|$ (Figure \ref{fig.Schematic top view of the region.}).
+Accordingly, $X_{R}$ can be calculated by the following equation,